fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Figure out ways to communicate the strategic picture instead of blaming them for not understanding it
-- If your boss is not helping you as much as you need him to, blame yourself first and see what you can do better to convey the seriousness of the situation and that support will be allocated
+- If your boss is not helping you as much as you need him to, blame yourself first to see what you can do better for conveying the seriousness of the situation so that support will be allocated
 - You also need to push situational awareness up the chain of command
 - Public displays of discontent or disagreement with the chain of command undermine authority at all levels and lead to catastrophic performance